mjlassila/MARCdata/README.md

 [RapidXML](http://rapidxml.sourceforge.net/) library by Marcin Kalicinski and licensed under the MIT License

 [Gzstream](http://www.cs.unc.edu/Research/compgeom/gzstream/) library by Deepak Bandyopadhyay and Lutz Kettner and licensed under LGPL 2.1

+## Log

+Jul 12 Odd behavior in language field (008) parsing was observed with Kungliga.
+It turned out that the last digits 38/39 are sometimes missing in Kungliga 008 field, so the parser was changed to start reading from the beginning of the line instead of the end of the line (as in other catalogs).
+This yields recognizable language codes for 99.88% of the entries now.